usdot-jpo-ode/wzdx/spec-content/README.md

 [HybridSign](/spec-content/objects/HybridSign.md) | A hybrid sign that contains static text (e.g. on an alumium sign) along with a single electronic message display, used to provide information to travelers.
 [LocationMarker](/spec-content/objects/LocationMarker.md) | Describes any GPS-enabled ITS device that is placed at a point on a roadway to dynamically know the location of something (often the beginning or end of a work zone).
 [MarkedLocation](/spec-contentobjects/MarkedLocation.md) | Describes a specific location where a [LocationMarker](/spec-content/objects/LocationMarker.md) is placed, such as the start or end of a work zone road event.
+[TrafficSensor](/spec-content/objects/TrafficSensor.md) | A traffic sensor deployed on a roadway which captures traffic metrics (e.g. speed, volume, occupancy) over a collection interval.
+[TrafficSensorLaneData](/spec-content/objects/TrafficSensorLaneData.md) | Data for a single lane within a [RoadEvent](/spec-content/objects/RoadEvent.md) measured by a [TrafficSensor](/spec-content/objects/TrafficSensor.md) deployed on the roadway.

 ### Object Diagram
 The object diagram below indicates the relationship between the data objects.